wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 Remember, we want to have a Task that does the following:
 - Cloning the config Git repository
 - Updating the image digest via Kustomize
-- Committing and pushing the changes back to the repository
+- Committing and pushing the changes back into the repository

 This means, we need to create a Task with at least the following parameters:
 - **`GIT_REPOSITORY`**.
 The config repository to clone